rustychris/make_dfm/README.md

 Conda can be used to provide HDF5 and the base netcdf library (C bindings only).
 This is particularly useful because together these packages have a long list of dependencies that a barebones system will not include.

 Install conda (this can be anaconda, miniconda, or mambaforge).
 Choose a suitable requirements-*.yml file, copy, and edit to suit your needs.
-Edit to update the environment name and path.
+In particular, edit to update the environment name.
 If cmake does not already exist on the system, add it to the package list.

 Create the new environment:
 `…/make_dfm$ mamba env create -f requirements-t140737.yml`